 Hi There Apple Pie Tree Owner

 Sounds like you have a wonderful old tree that just needs a little loving care.
 Now is a really good time to prune.
-Take off any branches that shoot straight up-they are water shoots and don’t produce fruit.
+Take off any branches that shoot straight up-they are water shoots.
 Also thinning the interior is a good idea.
 You can also summer prune to get a nice shape.
 There is lots of information out there on line, at your local library or your local farm advisor on fruit tree pruning for more precise information.

 This is a good time to begin your dormant spray regiment, usually three times a season, Thanksgiving, Christmas and Valentine’s Day.
 Dormant spray help prevent such things as codling moth and other fungal problems.
 You might want to look at